HKPolyU-UAV/airo_control_interface/README.md

 ## Installation

+It is recommanded to run the code in our docker following instructions ([here](https://github.com/HKPolyU-UAV/docker_practice).
+By doing so, you can skip this section.

 Install Acados at your home directory.
 If you want to install Acados at other directory, change the acados_include and acados_lib directory written in CMakeLists.txt of airo_control package, and also change /home/acados to your customized directory in the following codes.
 ```
 cd /home